conorjwryan/bucketdrop/docs/ios.md

 - `ShareMasterIOSApp.swift` — entry point; also warms `NetworkMonitor` at launch (see below).
 - `DestinationListView` — root list of destinations → navigates to `BucketBrowserView`.
 The `NavigationStack` here carries the upload status bar and all upload alerts.
-- `BucketBrowserView` — see next section.
+- `BucketBrowserView` — see next section; its toolbar also carries a "…" menu for creating a destination from the open folder (or jumping to the matching destination's settings).
 - `IOSSettingsView` — account/destination editors (with Duplicate), account transfer defaults, per-destination transfer overrides, Sync section, cellular and preview toggles.
 - `UploadMenu` — the toolbar "+": Photo Library (PhotosPicker/`Transferable`, copied to a temp file) and Files (`fileImporter`, security-scoped temp copy).
 Inside a bucket browser it also offers **New Folder** (hidden when the menu has no fixed destination, i.e. on the root list): a name prompt → `S3Service.createFolder` under the currently open prefix → `onUploaded()` refreshes the listing.
 See [Transfer engine](transfer-engine.md#creating-folders) for the placeholder-object mechanism and the R2 quirk it works around.
 - `UploadManager` — see next section.